Maple Almond Granola is a perfectly crunchy and naturally sweetened with maple syrup. Easy to make, and way less sugar than store-bought granola!

 - dash of cinnamon

-- 6 Tablespoons real maple syrup
+- 6 Tablespoons pure maple syrup, not pancake syrup

 - 1/4 cup coconut oil